Daniel Kessler (guitarist): Big Noble

 In 2014, Kessler announced a new side project with sound designer Joseph Fraioli of Datach'i called Big Noble.
-Their debut album "First Light" was released on 2 February 2015.
+Their debut album "First Light" was released on February 2, 2015.

 Gear

-In the band's early days, he was seen playing a red Rickenbacker and a sunburst Telecaster, but has since performed with a sunburst Epiphone Casino and a cherry Gibson ES-330 as his main onstage guitars.
+In the band's early days, he was seen playing a red Rickenbacker and a sunburst Telecaster, but has since performed with a vintage sunburst Epiphone Riviera with 2 P-90s, a cherry Gibson ES-330 and a cherry vintage Casino with a bigsby as his main onstage guitars.
 The red Rickenbacker apparently belonged to Interpol's first keyboardist.
 He also owned another Casino in a cherry red, that was stolen from their green room alongside one of Banks' guitars by a drug addict in Vancouver while the band was touring in support of Turn on the Bright Lights.
 Following Interpol's third album, Daniel has also been seen on stage playing a sunburst Gretsch 6117-TH Anniversary on the track 'The Lighthouse' and also on their self-titled album 'Interpol'.

 He states in an interview around 2006, following the release of Antics, that he plays through an old Fender Twin amplifier combined with a Fender Pro Reverb.